How to Check If a Company is Insolvent?

 Do a Search via Companies House

 Companies house offers an online search facility here where you can check the trading status of a company.
-The search will show you whether the company is live or dissolved.
-If it’s already dissolved you will see it listed as ‘struck off’ but if things haven’t reached that stage, Companies House is unlikely to give you concrete information on whether the company is insolvent.
+The search will show you whether the company has ceased trading, is insolvent or dissolved.
+If it’s already dissolved, you will see it listed as ‘struck off’, but if things haven’t reached that stage, Companies House is unlikely to give you concrete information on whether the company is insolvent.

-There is no official Companies House insolvency register, for that you should use the government’s own portal mentioned in the next paragraph.
+There is no official Companies House insolvency register, but for that, you should use the government’s own portal mentioned in the next paragraph.

 Check if the Company is in Provisional Liquidation?

-The most accurate resource on provisional liquidations is the government’s on page here: https://www.insolvencydirect.bis.gov.uk/piudb/viewqryl.asp.
-This page will show you an updated list of companies who have received a Winding up Petition (a final warning letter to settle debt before enforced liquidation), or who are in provisional liquidation (this is where the government appoints its own liquidator, provisionally, as a way to safeguard company assets etc).
+The most accurate resource on provisional liquidations is the government’s own page here.
+This page will show you an updated list of companies that have received a Winding up Petition (a final warning letter to settle debt before enforced liquidation) or who are in provisional liquidation (this is where the government appoints its own liquidator, provisionally, as a way to safeguard company assets etc).